ibm-cloud-docs/containers/ha-dr.md

 2. A deployment with n+2 pods that are managed by a replica set and spread across multiple nodes (anti-affinity) in a single zone cluster.
 3. A deployment with n+2 pods that are managed by a replica set and spread across multiple nodes (anti-affinity) in a multizone cluster across zones.

- Review the following documentation for information on creating a highly available work load.
+ Review the following documentation for information on creating a highly available workload.

 - [Planning highly available deployments](/docs/containers?topic=containers-plan_deploy#highly_available_apps)
 - [Cluster high availability strategy](/docs/containers?topic=containers-strategy)